penumbra-zone/penumbra/spec/crypto/flow-encryption/threshold-encryption.md

 This value is bounded by $[0, 2^71]$, assuming that the coefficients in the previous step were correctly bounded.

+## Notes

+On verifiability, this scheme must include some snark proof that coefficients were honestly created from values, and that values were honestly aggregated.
+This can be accomplished by providing a SNARK proof $\pi$ that accompanies each value and each aggregated value.

 ***TODO***: end-to-end complexity analysis (number of scalar mults per block, LUT size, etc)